Sexual Assault

 For a crime of sexual assault to exist, carnal contact is necessary.

-To assess the crime, from an objective point of view, the following criteria are used:
+To assess the crime from an objective point of view, the following criteria are used:

-- To value the libidinous spirit of the accused: It occurs when the individual is aware of the sexual aggression and has carnal access as an objective.
+• To value the libidinous spirit of the accused: It occurs when the individual is aware of the sexual aggression and has carnal access as an objective.

-- To value the transcendence of the crime.
+• To value the transcendence of the crime.
 It consists of analyzing the particularities of the crime.

-- Violence: Consists of using physical force to achieve carnal access.
+• Violence: Consists of using physical force to achieve carnal access.
 It is common to other crimes.

-- Intimidation: Consists of threatening the victim, both orally and physically, with a sexual purpose.
+• Intimidation: Consists of threatening the victim, both orally and physically, with a sexual purpose.

-It must be taken into account that it has an intentional nature but, if it could not be consummated due to some circumstance external to the accused, it can be judged as an attempt.
+It must be taken into account that it has an intentional nature, but if it could not be consummated due to some circumstance external to the accused, it can be judged as an attempt.

 Consummation of the crime of sexual assault

 The consummation of the crime occurs when the requirements that determine a crime are met.
-That is, when it is fully realized.
+That is when it is fully realized.

-In case the crime could not be consummated, it would be considered an attempt, which serves to judge the crime started, even though it could not be completed for any reason.
+If the crime could not be consummated, it would be considered an attempt, which serves to judge the crime started, even though it could not be completed for any reason.

 Aggravating circumstance of sexual assault